jcu/cookbook/README.md

    yarn release
    ```

-1. Update `CHANGELOG.md` with the current date and released version
+1. Update `CHANGELOG.md` and CDN URLs inside `README.md` with the current date
+   and released version

 1. Commit the build to Git and tag accordingly: